3manuek/3manuek.github.io/_posts/2017-02-18-postgres-10-logrep-y-part.markdown

 The most important and yet probably the more complex is the Logical Replication Slot.
-The magic is done through the `pgoutput` plugin, which is the piece of code in charge of translate the WAL records (`pg_wal`) into  entries in the _logical log_ (`pg_logical`).
+The magic is done internally through the `pgoutput` plugin, which is the piece of code in charge of translate the WAL records (`pg_wal`) into  entries in the _logical log_ (`pg_logical`).

-Is simple: Consumers subscribe to a Publisher using a slot, which contains the snapshot of the database (the given _point in time_ of the cluster).
+Is simple: Consumers subscribe to a single Publisher using a slot, which contains the snapshot of the database (the given _point in time_ of the cluster).
+The slot will provide the information to the engine about the point in time since the changes must be replicated.

 The full feature is not entirely commited and is expected to count with a `WITH COPY DATA` option at subscription event creation in order to synchronize data from source.
 Currently, the patch has some bugs and is in process of review ^[1](https://www.postgresql.org/message-id/56f3ec6f1989c738a0fa865b13d25761@xs4all.nl).

 Although the whole topic is interesting, everything related to Logical Decoding will be ommited on this article.
+You can do more than just Postgres to Postgres _replication_.

 ## Partitioning